 GPRC researcher and inventor Dr. Weixing Tan and his team have spent over a decade researching the most efficient way to mass-produce microalgae, single-celled microorganisms that naturally grow in fresh and marine water.
-Their research and development led them to build what is currently the world’s most efficient photobioreactor (PBR), a microalgae mass cultivation device that will be familiar to you if you’ve ever spied its famous glittering green tubes through the solarium window on our Grande Prairie campus.
+Their research and development led them to build what is currently the world’s most efficient photobioreactor (PBR), a microalgae mass cultivation device.
 The PBR uses solar energy and a pH-balanced nutrient recipe to maximize the efficiency of microalgae growth.

 There are many reasons why scientists are becoming more interested in cultivating microalgae on a large scale.
 Microalgae is up to 100 times more efficient at capturing greenhouse gases than traditional crops, making it an appealing solution for carbon emission reduction.
-It does not take up large spaces of farmable land to grow, and produces valuable by-products that can be used to produce feedstock for fish, animals and even people, dietary supplements and nutraceuticals, cosmetics, and biofuel for vehicles.
-It can also remove pollutants like acid rain compounds and particulates from air as well as phosphates and heavy metals from wastewater.
+It does not take up large spaces of arable land to grow, and yields valuable by-products that can be used to produce feedstock for fish, animals, and even people, dietary supplements and nutraceuticals, cosmetics, and biofuel for vehicles.
+It can also remove pollutants like acid rain compounds and particulates from the air as well as phosphates and heavy metals from wastewater.

 GPRC Grande Prairie 10726 - 106 Ave Grande Prairie, Alberta Canada T8V 4C4